immdipu/withAmpersand-docusaurus/docs/docs/quick-start.md

 2. **Create Leads**: An integration which creates a new Lead in Salesforce whenever somebody replies to to a MailMonkey email campaign.
 3. **Subscribe to Lead Conversions**: An integration which inserts Salesforce Leads into the "customer" audience segment in MailMonkey whenever a Lead's status becomes "converted" in Salesforce.

-Let's create a folder called source, with a file inside called amp.yaml, this is where we will define our integrations.
+Let's create a folder called `source`, with a file inside called `amp.yaml`, this is where we will define our integrations.

 ### Read Contacts and Leads